Boxing For Kids – Is It Safe?

 “Dad, I want to start boxing!”

-Your eyes well up with tears and a lump gathers in your throat as you struggle for words to express the pride you feel.
-At the tender age of nine, Junior would be following in the footsteps of the greats that learned boxing during childhood.
+Your eyes well up with tears, and a lump gathers in your throat as you struggle for words to express the pride you feel.
+At the tender age of nine, Junior would follow in the footsteps of the greats who learned boxing during childhood.

 “Way to go, Champ!”

-If you’re a parent that can’t decide if you should let your child learn boxing, this post presents both sides of the argument fairly so you can make an informed decision.
+If you’re a parent who can’t decide if you should let your child learn boxing, this post presents both sides of the argument fairly so you can make an informed decision.

 Competitive boxing for kids